eckozero/CLIc/README.md

 more elegant.
 Not great, not by a long shot, but I've cut a lot of code to be left with a fairly small function.

+Now fixed the hideous a7-a(x) bug with a really ugly hack.

 Known bugs/issues as at 20/10/13:

->If you try and move black pawn a7 to anywhere legal, the program crashes
+>~~If you try and move black pawn a7 to anywhere legal, the program crashes~~

 >~~Valid redraw only occurs for certain moves~~